 Even though it seems dogs don’t discriminate much in their choice of snacks, there is such a thing as low, medium and high-value treats.
 Knowing when to use each is key to successful training.

 Low-value treats can be something like a piece of kibble: not very smelly (in a good way) or flavorful, but still interesting enough to be a training reward for easy commands.

 A high-value treat, on the other hand, usually has a strong smell and is packed with flavor.
-These treats, which are usually made of whole meat such as liver, are highly prized by pups and can really motivate them to master difficult commands or behaviors.
+These treats, usually made of whole meat such as liver, are highly prized by pups and can motivate them to master difficult commands or behaviors.